 INSTRUCTIONS BEFORE EACH SESSION

-- No exposure to the sun or sunbed in the 4 weeks preceding the session.
+- No exposure to the sun or sunbed in the 4 to 6 weeks preceding the session.

 - Tanning activators and self-tanning lotions are also prohibited.